-The maximum number of IP address tags supported is also based on the PAN appliance.
+- The IP role mapping scale limit or the maximum number of dynamically registered IP addresses for a unique endpoint is based on the PAN appliance. - The maximum number of IP address tags supported is also based on the PAN appliance.
 The IP Address tag is a metadata element or attribute-value pair that is registered on the firewall.
-For example, IP1 {tag1, tag2,.....tag32}, where the IP address and the associated tags are maintained as a list; each registered IP address can have up to 32 tags such as the operating system, the datacenter or the switch to which it belongs.
+For example, IP1 {tag1, tag2,....tag32}, where the IP address and the associated tags are maintained as a list; each registered IP address can have up to 32 tags such as the operating system, the datacenter or the switch to which it belongs.